nbktechworld/full-stack-web-dev/README.md

 If you have found value from the bootcamp, please consider [making a donation/tip](https://linktr.ee/nbktechworld).

 Note that the goal of the bootcamp is to expose you and guide you through the technologies.
 No one becomes a master from night to day.
-No one can magically make you a software developer in just a couple of days.
-It is up to you to keep on studying and practicing on your own and being consistent at it.
+No one can magically make you a professional software developer in just a couple of days.
+It is up to you and you only to keep on studying and practicing on your own and being consistent at it, so you can become a master of your own.

 ## Day 1 - HTML